-2.4 Estimating Coherence using Lidar Data
+2.4 Estimating coherence using lidar data

 In this work, the coherence is estimated with lidar data because lidar can provide more data with respect to different spatial separations.
-This is not easy to obtain when using meteorological towers because multiple towers would be needed and only when the wind direction is aligned with the tower locations would the data be usable.
-Further, the prediction of the coherence is mainly expected to be applied when coupled with the deployment of a lidar, e.g. in lidar-assisted wind turbine control.
+This is not easy to obtain when using meteorological towers because multiple towers would be needed, and only when the wind direction is aligned with the tower locations would the data be usable.
+Further, the prediction of the coherence is mainly expected to be applied when coupled with the deployment of a lidar, e.g., in lidar-assisted wind turbine control.

 A Doppler wind lidar is a remote sensing device that measures wind speed based on the optical Doppler effect.
 Lidar emits laser pulses and detects the Doppler shift in backscattered light from aerosol particles in the atmosphere that are entrained with the wind.
-The Doppler shift is proportional to the line-of-sight wind speed, i.e. the wind speed projected onto the laser beam, and thus can be used to estimate the line-of-sight wind speed.
-The measurement principle of Doppler wind lidar is explained in many publications (e.g. Weitkamp, 2005; Peña et al., 2013; Liu et al., 2019) and thus is not introduced here in detail.
+The Doppler shift is proportional to the line-of-sight wind speed, i.e., the wind speed projected onto the laser beam and thus can be used to estimate the lineof-sight wind speed.
+The measurement principle of Doppler wind lidar is explained in many publications (e.g., Weitkamp, 2005; Peña et al., 2013; Liu et al., 2019) and thus is not introduced here in detail.

 However, it must be emphasized that the coherence estimated with lidar data deviates from that estimated with data taken from ultrasonic anemometers.
-The reasons for that are: 1) The sampling rate of lidars is generally much lower than that of ultrasonic anemometers, and thus lidars cannot measure high-frequency fluctuations in wind speed; 2) the measuring volume of lidars is generally much longer than that of ultrasonic anemometers because of its measurement principle, and thus for lidars, the spatial averaging effect within the measuring volume needs to be considered; 3) lidars can only measure the wind speed projected onto the emitted laser beams, i.e. the light-of-sight wind speed.
-The influence of these three aspects is discussed following, specifically considering lidar in staring mode:
+The reasons for that are the following.
+(1) The sampling rate of lidars is generally much lower than that of ultrasonic anemometers, and thus lidars cannot measure high-frequency fluctuations in wind speed.
+(2) The measuring volume of lidars is generally much longer than that of ultrasonic anemometers because of its measurement principle, and thus for lidars, the spatial-averaging effect within the measuring volume needs to be considered.
+(3) Lidars can only measure the wind speed projected onto the emitted laser beams, i.e., the line-of-sight wind speed.
+The influence of these three aspects is discussed in the following, specifically considering lidar in the staring mode.

 Low sampling rate of lidar.
-According to the Nyquist-Shannon sampling theorem (Shannon, 1949), the upper frequency limit of a signal transformed from the time domain into the frequency domain is the half of the sampling frequency.
-As long as the lidar sampling rate is sufficiently high to acquire a complete coherence curve covering the range from the highest coherence (e.g. 0.9 to 1.0) to the lowest coherence (e.g. 0 to 0.1), it would probably not have a large impact on studying the coherence.
+According to the Nyquist- Shannon sampling theorem (Shannon, 1949), the upper frequency limit of a signal transformed from the time domain into the frequency domain is half of the sampling frequency.
+As long as the lidar sampling rate is sufficiently high to acquire a complete coherence curve covering the range from the highest coherence (e.g., 0.9-1.0) to the lowest coherence (e.g., 0-0.1), it would probably not have a large impact on studying the coherence.
 To obtain as high a sampling rate as possible, it is decided to select staring-mode data to calculate the coherence.
-Staring mode generally means that the lidar measures the wind speed with a single laser beam pointing in a fixed direction.
+Use of the staring mode generally means that the lidar measures the wind speed with a single laser beam pointing in a fixed direction.
 Specifically in this work, the laser beam points horizontally upstream of the wind turbine.